The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: Preliminaries

+where $(\sum D_{ij})$ is a simple normal-crossing divisor in $Y$.
+In particular, given a smooth pair $(X,D)$, we may take the coefficients $c_i$ to be equal to $a_i$ ($a_i$ being the numerator of $m_D(D_i)$, as in Definition~\ref{multiplicity}), so that the resulting Kawamata cover $\gamma:Y\to X$ is, in a sense, \emph{adapted} to the structure of the pair $(X,D)$.

-\begin{defn}[Adapted covers] Let $(X,D)$ be a normal pair.
-Let $Y$ be a normal domain and $\gamma:Y \to X$ a cyclic cover with Galois group $G$ such that if $m_D(D_i)=\frac{a_i}{b_i}<\infty$, then every prime divisor in $Y$ that appears in $\gamma^*(D_i)$ has multiplicity exactly equal to $a_i$.
+\begin{defn}[Adapted Covers] Let $(X,D)$ be a smooth pair, $Y$ a smooth variety, and $\gamma:Y \to X$ a finite, flat, Galois cover with Galois group $G$ such that if $m_D(D_i)=\frac{a_i}{b_i}<\infty$, then every prime divisor in $Y$ that appears in $\gamma^*(D_i)$ has multiplicity exactly equal to $a_i$.
 We call $\gamma$ an adapted cover for the pair $(X,D)$, if it additionally satisfies the following properties:

-\begin{enumerate} \item The branch locus is given by where H is a general member of a linear system $|L|$ of a very ample divisor $L$ in $X$. \item $\gamma$ is totally branched over $H$. \item $\gamma$ is not branched at every general point of $\supp(\lfloor D \rfloor)$.
+\begin{enumerate} \item The branch locus is given by where H is a general member of a linear system $|L|$ of a very ample divisor $L$ in $X$. \item $\gamma$ is totally branched over $H$. \item $\gamma$ is not branched at the general point of $\supp(\lfloor D \rfloor)$.

 \end{enumerate}

 \end{defn}

 \